 How do you perceive failure?
 Do you see it as a setback or as an opportunity to learn which way doesn't work?
 Here are four tips to learn about your personal brand and uncover opportunity in the face of setbacks and failure:

-- Assess the situation from all angles.
 Was there something you could have foreseen if you'd been clearer about your intent (were you truly overqualified for the job but tried to convince yourself otherwise?)
 Did you have all the data to make a good decision (did you walk into a job interview unprepared or unfamiliar with the company's culture?)

-- Take accountability for where you fell short and what you could have done differently.
 Veterans are often very good at owning their responsibility in a situation, since integrity in the military is so highly valued.
 When you can "own" your role, you find it easier to see things clearly, learn from the experience and move on.

-- Who, in your network, was giving you good advice?
 Who offered you incorrect guidance?
 Who gave you emotional support?
 This will help you know whom you should turn to next time.

 Success and failure are two sides of the same coin.
-In every sport scenario, there is a 50/50 chance you will win or lose (unless there is a tie), and that means the odds are usually split.
+In every sports scenario, there is a 50/50 chance you will win or lose (unless there is a tie), and that means the odds are usually split.
 In business, we strive for win-win situations in relationships, transactions, projects and interactions.
 When both parties gain, in business, we consider that a successful endeavor.

 Remember that your ability to deal with success is as important to your reputation and your career success as your ability to navigate failure.
 As the famous basketball coach John Wooden once said, "The true test of a man's character is what he does when no one is watching."